What Determines Tax Preparation Costs

 Hourly Rate

-An hourly rate may be appropriate when the work is less predictable.
-This can applied to the following items:
+An hourly rate may apply to the following items:

 • IRS audit support